Pinkster: Race-based legislation

+Pinkster in Europe

 Pinkster was celebrated over several days.
 The Dutch observed Pinkster by attending church services and holding important church functions such as baptisms and confirmations.
 Neighbors, freed from work, visited with one another while the children painted eggs in vibrant colours and indulged in sweets like gingerbread.

 Africans and Dutch also enjoyed drinking, games, dance and music during the Pinkster holidays.
 Sellers decorated their stalls and carts with greenery and flowers, especially azaleas, which were associated with Pentecost, and sellers would hire skillful African dancers to attract attention to their stalls.
 Their dances were combinations of African and European steps and elements, creating new dances that were precursors to modern tap and break dancing.

 To different people, Pinkster signified different things.
 Pinkster was a religious holiday, a day off from work, and a day for socializing for Dutch people.
 The celebration was all of these things and more for slaves who gathered in rural areas or at urban markets.
 Men and women in Africa earned money, experienced a brief period of independence, and made purchases.
-More significantly, Pinkster meant the possibility to reconcile with family and friends as well as the chance to maintain, alter, and express African customs in spite of the limitations imposed by slavery.
+More significantly, Pinkster meant the possibility to reconcile with family and friends as well as the chance to maintain, alter, and express African customs despite the limitations imposed by slavery.